GoogleChrome/web.dev/src/site/content/en/react/how-amp-can-guarantee-fastness-in-your-nextjs-app/index.md

 If you're serious about load performance, an AMP-only page could be a good way to make sure that your page gets fast and stays fast.
-But here's the catch: in order to guarantee fastness, AMP must prohibit certain architectural patterns and HTML elements that often lead to slow pages.
+But here's the catch: in order to guarantee fastness, AMP prohibits certain architectural patterns and HTML elements that often lead to slow pages.
 For example, AMP doesn't allow custom synchronous JavaScript because [render-blocking resources][blockers] are a common cause of slow page loads.

 In order to understand whether an AMP-only approach is right for you, you need to figure out whether all of your frontend code can be represented in AMP HTML:

-* Read [How AMP works](https://amp.dev/about/how-amp-works/) to understand AMP's high-level architectural restrictions and mandatory optimizations.
+* Read [How AMP works][overview] to understand AMP's high-level architectural restrictions and mandatory optimizations.
 * Read [HTML Tags][tags] to see what HTML tags AMP allows and prohibits, browse the [AMP component catalogue](https://amp.dev/documentation/components/) to see the